 Making a good impression on someone always begins with the first one.
 The doors to buildings may seem innocuous to those of us who merely walk through them, but the manufacturers of these vital throughways have to think deeply about how to ensure these silent guardians of everything behind them meet intense safety standards and keep their appearance fresh over years and years of casual and consistent use.

 A door isn’t just a door.
-Doors are precisely designed and meticulously tested mechanisms constructed of layers of materials bonded together and coated, all with the purpose of protecting what goes into the building they stand at the threshold of.
+Doors are precisely designed and meticulously tested mechanisms constructed of layers of materials bonded together and coated, all to protect what goes into the building they stand at the threshold of.

 Manufacturers of doors face similar concerns as all other manufacturers of bonded assemblies.
 Questions of:

-• What treatments and preparations do my materials need in order to bond well?
+- What treatments and preparations do my materials need to bond well?

-• Where can I add value by cutting costs in production?
+- Where can I add value by cutting production costs?

 Rethink your adhesion manufacturing processes with Surface Intelligence.